outsinre/outsinre.github.com/_posts/2018-04-21-docker-newbie.md

 We can use *docker container inspect* to show the instructions and their forms.
 For example, *nginx* image has `CMD ["nginx", "-g", "daemon off;"]`.

-We can pass custom commands and arguments when invoking *docker run*, which will override the CMD instruction.
-If there exists the ENTRYPOINT instruction in exec form, then custom arguments would be appended to the *cmd*.
-If the CMD instruction only contains parameters, it will serve as the default parameters of the ENTRYPOINT instruction in exec form.
-Custom arguments will override those in the CMD instruction.
-ENTRYPOINT in shell form would ignore custom arguments.
+We can pass custom commands and arguments when invoking *docker run*, which will override the CMD instruction and arguments thereof.
+If there exists the ENTRYPOINT instruction in exec form, then custom arguments would be appended to the ENTRYPOINT *cmd*.
+By default, ENTRYPOINT exec form will take extra arguments from CMD instruction in shell form.
+Custom arguments when *docker run* will override those in the CMD instruction.
+ENTRYPOINT in shell form would ignore custom arguments from CMD or *docker run*.

 Here is an illustration between CMD and ENTRYPOINT: